diogoaurelio/schedoscopeWiki/Schedoscope-at-a-Glance.md

         transforming: 1

 Using [Metascope](Metascope Primer)
-* metadata management, data discovery and exploration, and data lineage tracing looks like
+* metadata management, data discovery and exploration, and data lineage tracing is as easy as

 <p align="center">
 <a href="https://raw.githubusercontent.com/wiki/ottogroup/schedoscope/images/lineage.png">